Life is full of important decisions that can be intimidating.

 6. Use A Pros And Cons List To Clarify

-A great way to see through one’s anxiety when you’re having difficulty making decisions is to make a list of pros and cons for each of your choices.
+A great way to overcome decision anxiety is to make a list of pros and cons for each of your choices.

 Grab yourself a piece of paper.

 At the top, write the goal you are trying to accomplish or the decision you need to make.